mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 Since `year` and `id` are dynamic route segments, we use parametered enum cases.

 ## Managing API context

-I use to have an API context that holds all API-specific information for the app, such as environment and auth tokens.
-If you use a singleton context, all context based services will automatically be affected when the context is modified.
+I usually have an `ApiContext` class that holds API-specific information for the app, such as environment and tokens.
+If you use a singleton, every context-based service will automatically be affected when the context is modified.

-Let's create an `ApiContext` protocol, as well as a non-persisted implementation, in a new `Context` sub folder in the `Api` folder:
+Let's create an `ApiContext` protocol and as a non-persisted implementation.
+Add these files to a `Context` sub folder:

 ```
 // ApiContext.swift